 In our consistent attempts to assist mobile food vendors across the country, Mobile Cuisine has produced a number of articles aimed at both new and existing vendors in areas that are most likely to effect the operation of their business.
 Today we have dedicated our writing to one such area, food truck menu building.

 A good menu design is one of the ultimate goals to any mobile food vendor’s marketing plan.
-If done properly, it will expresses your eatery’s personality, focus your overall operations, promote you businesses profitability, establish your budget and keep your brand fresh in your customer’s mind.
+If done properly, it will expresses your food truck’s personality, focus your overall operations, promote you businesses profitability, establish your budget and keep your brand fresh in your customer’s mind.

 What is the goal of a well-crafted menu?